ninglesby/brews_clues/README.md

   - reboot
   - enter the command `sudo modprobe w1-therm`
   - `sudo modprobe w1-gpio`
-- clone the project, I cloned it into the `/opt` folder so:
+- clone the project, for the systemd script to work you should clone it into `/opt` folder:
   - `cd /opt`
   - `git clone https://github.com/ninglesby/brews_clues.git`
 - set up the systemd script so it can start on reboot